This page provides an introduction to using library search tools and databases. Specifically, this page covers:

 How do I use a library database for an assignment?

-Search for a term or terms - you might need to do several searches! - related to your topic.
+Search for a term or terms—you might need to do several searches!—related to your topic.
 You will find news articles, academic journal articles, videos, and more about that topic.
 Once you have search results, you will have to decide which ones you will read or watch.
 Then, you will decide which sources contribute to your paper.
-The strategies on the Assessing Sources page can help with this.
+The strategies on the Assessing Sources page can help you decide which sources to use for your paper and how to use them.

 Library databases have a variety of advanced search functions.
 One function is Boolean operators, like AND and OR.